mateimicu/mateimicu/content/install-openstack-rdo.md

 - `enp0s3` corresponding with the NAT network
 - `enp0s8` corresponding with the Host-Only network

-We will use the NAT network for internet access to our VM and also internet access for the OpenStack networking.
+We will use the NAT network for internet access to our VM and also internet access for OpenStack networking.
 The Host-Only network will be used to connect to the VM.

-Furthermore I'll assume the following conventions:
+Furthermore, I'll assume the following conventions:

 - `enp0s3` has the CIDR `10.0.2.0/24` and the DHCP assigned IP was `10.0.2.25`
 - `enp0s8` has the CIRD `192.168.99.0/24` and the DHCP assigned IP is `192.168.99.25`